Spain's Jazztel fuels mobile war with cash to switch provider

-MADRID Spain's Jazztel will offer its Internet customers up to 200 euros (£170.85) to cover penalty fees if they switch mobile contracts to the telecoms firm, company sources said, fuelling a price war that has escalated in recent months.
+MADRID, Jan 30 Spanish telecoms company Jazztel will offer its internet customers up to 200 euros ($270) if they take out a mobile contract, company sources said, fuelling a price war that has escalated in recent months.

 Cash-to-switch offers are used by other utility companies, such as power providers, and Orange Spain offers a 10 euro discount on a smartphone and 20 percent off six bills for mobile clients switching to the operator.